 Motor Vehicles Tax

 Import duties on motor vehicles are imposed by reference to engine capacity.
-The rates vary from 25% to 30%.
+The rates vary from 25% to 45%.
 Public transport and goods vehicles attract a 10% rate of duty.
+Tractors for use in agriculture, mobile drilling derricks; carriages forthe use of disabled persons, electric and hybrid vehicles of a certain enginesize; and firefighting vehicles are some of the vehicles exempt from duty.
 A transfer fee is imposed on transfer of used vehicles based on the age of the vehicle.
 Foreign assembled used vehicles are required to pay motor vehicle tax at the rate of 75% of the rates specified for new vehicles.
 Tax is imposed by reference to engine size for all vehicles.

 While dividends may only be paid out of profits, there are no special capitalisation requirements before a dividend can be paid.
 A local resident company which receives dividends from a locally controlled company (inter-company dividends) does not suffer any withholding tax and the dividends are not subject to further corporation tax.
 A final (definitive) withholding tax is levied on dividends paid to non-residents, whether companies or individuals.
 Generally the rate for individuals and companies is 10%, but dividends paid to a company owning 50% or more of the voting power of the company paying the dividends are subject to withholding tax at 5%.

 Under the 1995 Double Taxation Treaty between countries which are members of the Caribbean Community (Caricom), dividends are taxable only in the country in which they arise.
-The rate of tax is zero per cent.
+The rate of tax is zero per cent (0%).

 Interest paid to non-residents not carrying on a trade or business in Trinidad & Tobago is subject to a final withholding tax of 15% whether paid to a company or an individual.
 Tax treaties may reduce these rates.
 Interest paid in respect of savings accounts in banks and financial institutions and interest on bonds is exempt where paid to resident individuals.